ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	managedGateway.sendGatewayUnmanageRequet();

-Unmanage request for attached devices
+Unmanage request - attached devices
 -----------------------------------------------------

 The gateway can invoke sendDeviceUnmanageRequet() method to move the attached device from managed state to unmanaged state.
 The IBM Watson Internet of Things Platform will no longer send new device management requests for this device and all device management requests from the gateway for this attached device will be rejected other than a **Manage** request.